Is becoming a falconer right for me?

 Helpful Resources

-There are several helpful resources available for falconers in the United States.
+There are several helpful resources available for falconers.
 Here are some key ones:

-- The U.S. Fish and Wildlife Service (USFWS): The USFWS oversees the federal regulations related to falconry.
-Their website provides information on federal permits, regulations, and management of migratory birds.
-You can visit their website to access relevant publications, forms, and updates.
+- U.S. Fish and Wildlife Service (USFWS): The USFWS oversees federal regulations related to falconry in the United States.
+Their website provides information on federal standards, migratory bird permits, and relevant wildlife conservation efforts.
+While falconry is primarily regulated at the state level, the USFWS provides guidance on compliance with federal wildlife laws.
+Visit their website for publications, forms, and updates.